When troubleshooting an issue on a Production environment

 6. Perform steps 2 - 4 over the page template to narrow down the problematic widget.

 When troubleshooting an issue on a non-Production environment

-It is best to isolate the possible cause of the problem so you have more information what is causing the slowdown.
+It is best to isolate the possible cause of the problem in order to have more information about what is causing the slowdown.

-This can be determined with a test.
-For best results install TinyGet - it is a small program part of IIS6 resource kit that is meant for performance testing.
+This can be determined by a test.
+For best results install TinyGet - it is a small program part in the IIS6 resource kit that is meant for performance testing.
 Refer to Link 1 in the notes for a download link.

 The tool simulates traffic to the site.
 This way the CPU load and memory usage can be examined, similar to the load tests in Visual Studio.